rsto/draft-stepanek-jscontact/draft-ietf-jmap-jscontact.md

 - email: `String` (mandatory).
   The email address.
 This MUST be an *addr-spec* value as defined in Section 3.4.1 of [@RFC5322].
-- context: `String` (optional)
+- contexts: `Context[Boolean]` (optional)
-  Specifies the context in which to use this email.
-Pre-defined values are:
+  The contexts in which to use this email address.
+The value for each key in the object MUST be `true`.
-  - `private`: The email may be used to contact the card holder in a private context.
-  - `work`: The email may be used to contact the card holder in a professional context.
-  - `other`: The email may be used to contact the card holder in some other context.
-A label property MAY be help to identify its purpose.
 - isPreferred: Boolean (optional, default: false).
   Whether this email is the preferred for its type.
 This SHOULD only be one per type.